jarumihooi/aapb-evaluations/README.md

 > [!Important]
 > In the future, evaluations should be invoked in the same manner.
 Likely through a Docker module, or via a CLI command that is the same.
 > `cd into the appropriate task_eval directory`
-> example command: `python3 eval.py -g url/to/gold/web -m path/to/local/mmifs -r results_printout_filename.txt`
+> example command: `python3 -m evaluate -g url/to/gold/web -p path/to/local/mmifpreds -r results_printout_filename.txt`
 > Many of the evaluations should also retrieve the golds automatically by using `from clams_utils.aapb import goldretriever` and `goldretriever.download_golds(<params>)`.
 Thus, it is usually not required to provide -g.

 1. Choose evaluation task, create batch with GUIDs.